kgajowy/warsawjs-workshop-20-flight-scanner/README.md

     ```

-    * and modify SearchButton to make use of passed onClick prop:
+    * and modify SearchButton to make use of passed onClick prop
     ```
     <button onClick={onClick}>{text}</button>
     ```